jokineno/Co2-study-in-R/ReaktorGithub_2.md

 -   The relationship is strongly correlated.
 -   It seems that GDP is predicting Total Emissions well.
--   The confidence interval for smaller models are high but larger models seem to overfit.
+-   The confidence interval for smaller models are high (95%)
--   Since there's already uncertainties in the starting data the confidence interval are not so high.
+-   Larger models seem to overfit.
 -   Adj.
-R Squared's are really high &gt;90%.
+R Squareds are really high &gt;90%.
 -   I believe the simplest models are the most realistic and they also avoid overfitting.
 -   Total Emissions will continue growing if GDP grows.
+-   The models are catching the long term trend but they are quite ambiguous so the prediction accuracy is not the best possible.

 API
 ===